cncf/tag-contributor-strategy/website/content/maintainers/templates/governance-elections.md

 ### Composition

-This section requires some extra work and addition thought put into how you plan to handle election terms and replacing Steering Committee members whose terms are up for election.
+This section requires some extra work and additional thought put into how you plan to handle election terms and replacing Steering Committee members whose terms are up for election.